Brand Name Lupron Common Name leuprolide acetate (Lupron)

 5 mg vial

-Each mL contain: leuprolide acetate 5 mg.
+Each mL contains 5 mg of leuprolide acetate.
 Nonmedicinal ingredients: benzyl alcohol, sodium chloride, and sterile water for injection USP.

 Who should NOT take this medication?

-- is sensitive or allergic to leuprolide acetate or to any of the ingredients of the medication
+- are allergic to leuprolide acetate or any ingredients of the medication

 What side effects are possible with this medication?